 But many things can go wrong behind closed doors in a doctor’s office, and some patients know it better than others.
 Yes, we are talking about sexual misconduct.
 We are talking about all those patients who been have sexually harassed, abused, or assaulted during a medical examination, treatment, or even surgery.

 In fact, you can become a victim of sexual misconduct at any appointment with a doctor, not only in the course of a breast exam or gynecological checkup.
 This is largely due to the very private nature of the doctor-patient relationship, and because doctors are often perceived by patients as “power” figures (and doctors exploit that “power” status).

-“If you have been sexually harassed, abused, or assaulted by a doctor, do not let him or her get away with, hold him accountable for his/her actions,” says our California medical malpractice lawyer at Mancini & Associates.
+“If you have been sexually harassed, abused, or assaulted by a doctor, do not let him or her get away with, hold him accountable for his/her actions,” says our medical malpractice lawyer in California at Mancini & Associates.
 Let us help you get a better understanding of your rights and legal options if you are a victim of physician sexual misconduct in California.